S1mp3r/circuit-breaker/README.md

    ```

 ## Note

-- The external service is mocked using WireMock for demonstration purposes.
+The external service is mocked using WireMock for demonstration purposes.
+- If you want to test it, put this JSON inside of the mappings folder:
   ```json
   {
     "request": {